yig/GMU-CS425/README.md

 ### Checkpoint 4 Upload

 **You have reached the fourth checkpoint.** Upload your code.
-Run `xmake clean --all` and then zip your entire directory.
+Delete or move aside your `build` subdirectory and then zip your entire directory.
 For this checkpoint:

 * Your engine should have a resource manager you use to resolve paths, even if it returns those paths unchanged.
 * Your engine should have a graphics manager that lets users draw images to the screen.